Women Stem Up

 1.1.
 ABOUT THE COURSE

-As a teacher, we are all role models in some way, and how and what we do affects the students whether we are aware of it or not.Gender-inclusive teaching methods are based on the knowledge that gender is significant in learning, knowledge and teaching.
-A central part is meeting students and reflecting on your own role and identity in your meeting with students.
-Conducting gender-aware teaching may involve becoming conscious of how the students are received.
-Working for gender equality means challenging norms and preconceived notions about gender, which can lead to discussions and conversations but also challenge one’s own ideas and unconscious views.
+As teachers, we are all role models, and how and what we do affects the students whether we are aware of it or not.
+Gender-inclusive teaching methods are based on the knowledge that gender is significant in learning, knowledge and teaching.
+Reflecting on your own role and identity in your interactions with students is a central part.
+Conducting gender-aware teaching involves becoming conscious of how students are perceived, then challenging gender norms and preconceived notions, which can lead to discussions and conversations and also challenge one’s own ideas and unconscious views.

 “Do not hesitate to be the killjoy in the room and call out misbehavior – especially as teachers” (quote from a student at Linköping University spring 2024)